lv-code/vagrant-hexo/README.md

 	vagrant up

 ## Configuration
-Customize your server by creating `Vagrantfile.yml` and changing any of the following settings:
+The default server settings should suffice in most cases.
+However, feel free to override them by creating `Vagrantfile.yml` and changing any of the following settings:

 <table>
   <tr>